My best travel tips for an awesome trip

 No hotel on earth can compare with the quality of sushi at Tokyo’s Tsukiji Fish Market

-I’m not saying that hotel restaurants are bad or anything, but more often than not you will find that they are overpriced for the value of food offered.
-Get out into the city and explore instead of staying in your hotel.
+I’m not saying that hotel restaurants are bad, but they are often overpriced for the value of the food offered.
+Instead of staying in your hotel, get out into the city and explore.

-I can remember this one time in Ollantaytambo, Peru where I randomly walked into a small local restaurant that had the most amazing trout ceviche.
-Another time in Prague, I stumbled into a bar that served an amazing pasta.
-Can I remember a time eating in a hotel?
+I remember this one time in Ollantaytambo, Peru, where I randomly walked into a small local restaurant with the most amazing trout ceviche.
+Another time in Prague, I stumbled into a bar serving amazing pasta.
+Can I remember a time when I was eating in a hotel?
 Nope.
-One of the best parts about traveling is eating the food that ordinary citizens eat while immersing yourself in their culture.
+One of the best parts about traveling is eating the food locals eat while immersing yourself in their culture.

 If you are nervous about random restaurants, do a little research online and pick a place based on reviews using sites like TripAdvisor or Yelp.